Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 Bigfoot Kin:

-- Bigfoot Field Guide: Tracks, Calls, Tech & Tactics in the Hunt for a Legend.
+- Bigfoot Field Guide: Tracks, Calls & Tech

 - Native American Bigfoot Legends